ehalpern/macwire-config/README.md

 ```
 Define a standard Typesafe configuration (in resources/application.conf for example).

-The code generator reads the configuration at compile time to determine the names and types of all injectable properties.
-This means that the configuration file must be on the compiler classpath.
-Add the following to your build.sbt:
+##### Add the configuration to the compiler classpath in build.sbt
 ```
 unmanagedClasspath in Compile += sourceDirectory.value / "main" / "resources"
 ```

-MacWire wiring is all resolved at compile The only additional requirement is that the configuration files must be available at compile time and contain a default value for all properties that are to be injected.
+The code generator determines the configuration property names and types at compile time by reading the Typesafe configuration.
+To do this, it must be able to load the configuration file from the compiler classpath.
+If the configuration file is in the `resources` directory, you must explicitly add that directory to the compiler classpath.

 ##### Create a Config wiring object
 ```